palantir/dialogue/dialogue-clients/metrics.md

 ### client.uri
 Dialogue URI parsing metrics.
-- `client.uri.invalid` tagged `service` (meter): Meter which is incremented any time an invalid URI is read.
+- `client.uri.invalid` tagged `channel-name` (meter): Meter which is incremented any time an invalid URI is read.

 ## Dialogue Core